 Children with ASD or ADHD may achieve early gross motor milestones such as sitting, crawling and independent walking as per expected time frame, but the quality of their movements may be immature or stereotypical when compared with their peers.
 These early motor skills provide the foundations for the development of later motor skills which require more refined and sophisticated movement control.
 As a result, children with ASD or ADHD may struggle to master higher level motor skills such as ball skills, skipping, riding a bike, balancing and hopping.
 These skills impact the child’s overall participation in peer and community activities, which subsequently will affect their overall development.

-A number of motor, sensory and musculoskeletal issues may be underlying the motor difficulties experienced by a child with ASDor ADHD might benefit from the help of a paediatric physiotherapist aiming to maximize their functional ability and develop motor skills to minimise the risk of pain and postural problems.
+A number of motor, sensory and musculoskeletal issues may be underlying the motor difficulties experienced by a child with ASD or ADHD.
+They might benefit from the help of a pediatric physiotherapist aiming to maximize their functional ability and develop motor skills to minimize the risk of pain and postural problems.
 Problems may include:

 - Delayed achievement of gross motor milestones